-Explore opportunities to physically improve and increase access to existing recreational facilities as well as identify areas for potential expansion of our recreational system.
+Explore opportunities to physically improve and increase access to existing recreational facilities as well as identify areas for potential expansion of our recreational system while protecting natural and cultural resources and while adapting to a changing environment.

 Action R-1.3a: Pursue opportunities to establish active and passive recreational facilities accessible to all neighborhoods in Portsmouth.